RealPacket/RealPacket/README.md

 - TypeScript
   - WAY better than JavaScript.
-  - Also, for more-related roblox things, thinking of making a "decompiler" (e.x. gives you a representation of the TypeScript version of the compiled Roblox-TS lua/u code that you get)
+  - ~~Also, for more-related roblox things, thinking of making a "decompiler" (e.x. gives you a representation of the TypeScript version of the compiled Roblox-TS lua/u code that you get)~~ I don't think I even thought of starting trying to do that

 - C++
   - Not used that much, may create a Roblox Username scanner in C++ with ImGUI.